zhangyuan/dtt/README.md

 ## How it works

 The idea is really simple.
-The tool just builds a SQL statement that combine source data with `WITH` statement, and run it in real database.
+The tool just builds a SQL statement that combine source data with `WITH` statement, and run it in real database without creating physical tables.
 Currently only postgres is supported.

 ## How to run it